 Often, employers seek candidates who can think outside the box.
-36% of employers said a candidate’s creativity on social media made a difference in the hiring decision.
-Show off your creative abilities online by displaying an infographic résumé, using new technology or posting clever status updates.
+A candidate’s creativity on social media makes a difference in the hiring decision.
+Show off your creative abilities online by displaying an infographic resume, using new technology or posting clever status updates.

 7. You’ve Received Awards and Accolades

 In your cover letter or resume, you may have said you were a top performer or gained recognition for your stellar accomplishments.
 Proof of awards or accolades online works in your favor.